HSS (UK) Data Protection Policy

 Hindu Swayamsevak Sangh (UK) (HSS (UK)) takes the issue of privacy very seriously and are committed to protecting and respecting all personal data held on individuals.
 The Data Protection Policy is a key policy underpinning the HSS (UK) Privacy Policy.
 It is important to the note that the Data Controller and Data Processors are directly responsible for any personal data they process and must therefore ensure that they are aware of their responsibilities under the new law.

 This policy sets out the approach we are taking to protecting personal data and explains your rights in relation to how we may process personal data.
-More detail in respect of how we process and protect your data is provided below, in particular in section 4 [in addition, this policy is intended to be adhered to by all karyakartas when processing personal data in addition to or independent from HSS (UK) itself].
+More detail in respect of how we process and protect your data is provided below, as well as in the Privacy Policy [in addition, this policy is intended to be adhered to by all karyakartas when processing personal data in addition to or independent from HSS (UK) itself].

-If you have any queries about anything set out in this policy or about your own rights, please email on webmaster@hssuk.org .
+If you have any queries about anything set out in this policy or about your own rights, please email info@hssuk.org.

 We may update this policy from time to time, although we will make sure that any substantial or significant changes will be notified to you directly.